Sky TV sees $50m saving in sale of OB unit, confirms revised guidance

 With outside-broadcast capability no longer serving as a moat to fend off competition, Sky TV's OB unit became a drag on its books.
 New chief executive Martin Stewart said it would be more efficient to farm it out.

-Sky shares closed at 14c yesterday.
+Sky shares were down 7.1 per cent to 13c in mid-morning trading, outpacing the broader market's 2.2 per cent fall.

 The stock is down 78.36 per cent for the year.